 By default these windows are created with an initial length of three lines (one banner line and two data lines).
-The size of the windows may be changed once they are created (Refer to the wL command.)
+The size of the windows may be changed once they are created (Refer to the $w\!\!\!\perp$ command.)

-virtaddr The virtual window can be aimed at any Precision Architecture space and offset address. $Virtaddr$ can be a short pointer, a long pointer, or a full logical code pointer. name This is the name with which to label the virtual window being defined.
-If no name is specified, "Virtual" is used as a default. real addr The real memory window can be aimed at any real address.
-Ldev.off The LDEV window can be aimed at any valid disk LDEV number at a specified byte offset.
+virtaddr The virtual window can be aimed at any Precision Architecture space and offset address.
+Virtaddr can be a short pointer, a long pointer, or a full logical code pointer. name This is the name with which to label the virtual window being defined.
+If no name is specified, "Virtual" is used as a default. realaddr The real memory window can be aimed at any real address.
+Ldev.off The LDEV window can be aimed at any valid disk LDEV number at a specified byte offset. filename The file name to which the text window is aimed.